-Access to the collections and to the temporary exhibitions of the Garden Gallery is free for children under 18 .
-They benefit from discounted tariffs for cultural activities (guided visits, workshops, performances, etc.).
+Access to the Collections and to the Garden Gallery temporary exhibitions is free for children under 18.
+They also benefit from discounted prices for cultural activities (guided visits, workshops, performances, etc.).

-Holders of large family cards benefit from discounted tariffs on the collections, temporary exhibitions in the Garden Gallery and cultural activities.
+Holders of large family cards benefit from discounted prices on the Collections, Garden Gallery temporary exhibitions and cultural activities.

-Free, the cloakroom on the Upper Garden (JH) level allows visitors to check their personal affects with the exception of valuable and cumbersome objects, as space allows.
+The cloakroom on the Upper Garden (JH) level is free and allows visitors to deposit their personal belongings with the exception of valuable and cumbersome objects, subject to available space.

-Strollers are welcome in the museum!
+Wheelchairs are welcome in the Museum!
 For easier circulation through the museum, visitors can request access to elevators.
-Strollers lent by the museum must be requested from the cloakroom personnel; they allow children to have better visibility of the works.
+Wheelchairs lent by the Museum must be requested from the cloakroom personnel; they allow children to have better visibility of the works.

 Toilets are found on levels JB, 2 (Collections Floor) and 3 (East and West Mezzanines).

 For a break within the Garden, designed by Gilles Clément, café Branly welcomes visitors Tuesdays, Wednesdays and Sundays from 9:30am to 6pm and Thursdays, Fridays and Saturdays from 9:30am to 8pm.

 To avoid waiting in line, it is possible to reserve tickets and pay in advance by telephone (+33 1 56 61 71 72, Monday to Friday from 10am to 4:30pm) or on internet, via the Museum's partners.
 Finally, members and friends of the Museum benefit from queue-free access for the Collections and temporary exhibitions.

 the little rules of the museum

 To find objects beautiful or ugly, surprising or terrifying